ibm-cloud-docs/Cloudant/api/advanced.md

 <!--

-### Example request to list nodes in the cluster using Javascript
+See the following example request to list nodes in the cluster using Javascript:

 ```javascript
 var nano = require('nano');